rails/rails/guides/source/action_mailer_basics.md

 ### Previewing Emails

 You can preview rendered email templates visually by visiting a special Action Mailer preview URL.
-In order to set up a preview for `UserMailer` for example, create a class named `UserMailerPreview` in the `test/mailers/previews/` directory.
+To set up a preview for `UserMailer`, create a class named `UserMailerPreview` in the `test/mailers/previews/` directory.
 To see the preview of `welcome_email` from `UserMailer`, implement a method that has the same name in `UserMailerPreview` and call